Last updated on March 28th, 2026

-The buzzing Mexican capital is a place that I think everyone should visit at least once in their lifetime, it has big city energy but also small-town charm in some areas, European-looking neighborhoods, one of the highest concentrations of museums in the world, world-recognized cuisine, a booming craft cocktail scene, the list goes on and on.
+It has big city energy but also small-town charm in some areas, European-looking neighborhoods, one of the highest concentrations of museums in the world, world-recognized cuisine, a booming craft cocktail scene—the list goes on.

-So let’s get your Mexico City trip started.
+So let’s get your Mexico City trip started!

 Free Things to Do In Mexico City: Essentials for A First-Time Visitor